wuRoy/RHPB_optimization/README.md

     python setup.py develop

 3. **Specify the Configurations**
-    Specify the necessary parameters in project_config.yaml to fit the optimization requirements.
+    Specify the necessary parameters in project_config.yaml for the optimization.

 4. **Run the Optimization Loop**
     Execute the optimization process with: